NorahK02/facial-emotion-detection-yolo/README.md

 # facial-emotion-detection-yolo
 facial emotion detection using yolov8&amp;9
+Dataset from FER-2013